maximtrp/scikit-posthocs/README.rst

 Install
 -------

-You can install the package using ``pip`` :
+You can install the package from PyPi:

 .. code:: bash

-  pip install scikit-posthocs
+  $ pip install scikit-posthocs

 Examples